awsdocs/amazon-ec2-user-guide-windows/doc_source/Creating_EBSbacked_WinAMI.md

 + **Generalize**: The tool removes image\-specific information and configurations\.
 For example, Sysprep removes the security identifier \(SID\), the computer name, the event logs, and specific drivers, to name a few\.
 After this phase is completed, the operating system \(OS\) is ready to create an AMI\.
 **Note**
 When you run Sysprep with the EC2Launch v2 service, the system prevents drivers from being removed because the `PersistAllDeviceInstalls` setting is set to true by default\.
 + **Specialize**: Plug and Play scans the computer and installs drivers for any detected devices\.
 The tool generates OS requirements, like the computer name and SID\.
-Optionally, you can execute commands in this phase\.
+Optionally, you can run commands in this phase\.
 + **Out\-of\-Box Experience \(OOBE\)**: The system runs an abbreviated version of Windows Setup and asks you to enter information such as system language, time zone, and registered organization\.
 When you run Sysprep with EC2Launch v2, the answer file automates this phase\.

 #### Sysprep actions<a name="sysprep-actions-ec2launchv2"></a>